 Meet the Alumni: Class of 2017

-Dayoung Hong is a product designer from Seoul, Korea.
-She obtained her BFA in Industrial Design from Sookmyung Women’s University, and has experience working across a broad range of design fields including UX/UI, graphic design, package design and editorial design.
-In 2014, her work was highlighted at the Seoul Design Festival.
-Before moving to NYC, she participated in an industry-academic project with SAMSUNG ITS and worked for a package design company.
-Dayoung believes that design created out of love towards humans and understanding of human nature will truly move everyone.
-Her goal is to develop user-friendly designs by determining what users need through observation of their subconscious habits and behaviors.
+Dayoung is a product and UX designer for Critical Mass.
+She creates digital screen experiences and interactive prototypes for clients like BMW USA.
+She obtained her BFA in Industrial Design from Sookmyung Women’s University, and has worked in several design fields including UX/UI, graphic design, package design and editorial design.
+In 2014, Dayoung work was highlighted at the Seoul Design Festival.
+Before moving to NYC, she participated in an industry-academic project with SAMSUNG ITS.

-Will received his BA in Studio Sculpture from Hendrix College in Arkansas.
-He built on that strong conceptual experience as a Core Fellow at Penland School of Crafts in Western North Carolina, where he developed a diverse set of fine craft skills that range from ceramics and glass to wood and metal work.
-Movement, play, and exploration have always been integral parts of his work.
-As a craftsperson he is fascinated with the way people interact with things and objects.
-As a designer he is driven to inspire and provoke behavior change in others.
+Will is a designer and shop manager at YoungBuk Art Services—a metal fabrication shop located in Brooklyn, NY.
+He received his BA in Studio Sculpture from Hendrix College in Arkansas.
+He also served as a Core Fellow at Penland School of Crafts in Western North Carolina, where he developed a diverse set of fine craft skills ranging from ceramics and glass to wood and metal work.